 If you are teaching: watch the class carefully and don’t let them use electronic equipment or open windows unless you are sure they are safe.
 Don’t leave the room unnecessarily

-On excursions: make sure students aren’t left alone to wander off and get into trouble
+On Educational Visits: make sure students aren’t left alone to wander off and get into trouble

 Whatever you are doing: